 7 Myths About Entrepreneurship – Busted

-Today’s Question: What, in your opinion, are some of the most common misconceptions about being an entrepreneur?
-Why are these misconceptions wrong — and what is the truth that potential entrepreneurs should know?
+Our Question of the Day: What, in your opinion, are some of the most common myths of entrepreneurship?
+Why are these misconceptions incorrect — and what is the truth that potential entrepreneurs should know?

 1. Entrepreneurship Is Easy